Test Runner (Twister)

 min_ram: 16

-The full canonical name for each test case is:<path to test case>/<test entry>
+The full canonical name for each test scenario is:<path to test application>/<test scenario identifier>

-Each test block in the testcase meta data can define the following key/value pairs:
+Each test scenario entry in the test application configuration can define the following key/value pairs:

 tags: <list of tags> (required)

-A set of string tags for the testcase.
+A set of string tags for the test scenario.
 Usually pertains to functional domains but can be anything.
 Command line invocations of this script can filter the set of tests to run based on tag.

 skip: <True|False> (default False)

-skip testcase unconditionally.
-This can be used for broken tests.
+skip test scenario unconditionally.
+This can be used for broken tests for example.

 slow: <True|False> (default False)

-Don’t run this test case unless --enable-slow or --enable-slow-only was passed in on the command line.
-Intended for time-consuming test cases that are only run under certain circumstances, like daily builds.
-These test cases are still compiled.
+Don’t run this test scenario unless --enable-slow or --enable-slow-only was passed in on the command line.
+Intended for time-consuming test scenarios that are only run under certain circumstances, like daily builds.
+These test scenarios are still compiled.

 extra_args: <list of extra arguments>

-Extra arguments to pass to Make when building or running the test case.
+Extra arguments to pass to build tool when building or running the test scenario.

 extra_configs: <list of extra configurations>

-Extra configuration options to be merged with a master prj.conf when building or running the test case.
+Extra configuration options to be merged with a main prj.conf when building or running the test scenario.
 For example:

 common: